NurAsif/eBay-test-case/README.md

 # **eBay SQA Test Case Documentation**

-This repository contains structured test case documentation created for testing eBay's platform as part of a Software Quality Assurance (SQA) project.
-The focus is on ensuring functionality, user experience, and reliability across key workflows such as user registration and homepage interactions.
+This repository contains structured test case documentation created for testing workflows on the [eBay](https://www.ebay.com/) platform.
+The project demonstrates Software Quality Assurance (SQA) practices, focusing on key functionalities such as user registration and homepage interactions.

 ## **Contents**
 - **SignUp & Register**: Test cases for validating the user registration process on eBay.